-Her debut recital at the Klavier Festival Ruhr sparked great acclaim, with the Westdeutsche Allgemeine Zeitung remarking: “this young pianist glows with enthusiasm… but then proves that for all this vigour and exuberance has a keen sense of what lies between the notes and a sensitive awareness of tempo.”
-A recording of the concert was released by the Ruhr Piano Festival as a portrait CD.
+Her debut recital at the Piano Festival Ruhr sparked off great enthusiasm.
+The Westdeutsche Allgemeine Zeitung remarked: “The young pianist glows with enthusiasm… but then proves that for all this vigour and exuberance she has a keen sense of what lies between the notes and a sensitive awareness of tempo.”
+A recording of this concert was released by the Ruhr Piano Festival as a portrait CD.

 "The young pianist Mona Asuka Ott impressed all at the Klavierfestival Ruhr in the Schloss Hohenlimburg. [...]
 Franz Liszt’s Venezia e Napoli and the Rhapsodie espagnole were on the programme - highly virtuosic pieces to which Mona Asuka Ott brought her profound technical accomplishments, taking one’s breath away with the subtlety of her renditions.
 Her playing was like a roller coaster ride through the octave passages, with a thundering and wild bass register; Mona Asuka Ott was just as convincing with Liszt’s Italian and Spanish sound worlds.
 And her temperament showed in Chopin’s Polonaise, an heroic encore…In Franz Schubert’s posthumous three piano works D 946 she demonstrated a real sense of pose along with any amounts of sensitivity for the quieter bridges, her tempo unwavering and fitting.”
 (Westdeutsche Allgemeine Zeitung, May 2009)

 Mona Asuka Ott undertakes tour of Japan

 Mona Asuka Ott makes her debut with Münchner Symphoniker

 Mona Asuka Ott begins Japan tour with Mozarteum Orchester Salzburg

 HarrisonParrott signs Mona Asuka Ott for general management